masich/DataB/README.md

 Person.saveAll(people);
 ```

-And now our Person database table looks like:
+And now our Person database table looks like this:

 | № | name   | phone_number (PK) |
 |---|--------|-------------------|